samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise1.md

 In our particular case this means that _isPointInLine_ (divisions) is only called if _isPointWithinAngle_ (additions) returns __True__.
 In every other case we can safely say that the point __is not__ on the line segment and omit any further calculations involving division.

+I hope this documentation helps you find your way around Exercise 1.